great-expectations/great_expectations/CONTRIBUTING_CODE.md

     ```
 ## Install Python dependencies

-Python dependencies are required to modify Great Expectations code, submit a new feature, or submit a custom Expectation.
+Python dependencies are required to modify Great Expectations code, submit a new feature, or submit a Custom Expectation.

 1. Run the following command to create a virtual environment in your local repository using Python versions 3.7 to 3.11, activate the environment, and then install the necessary dependencies: